-- Ensure that the public understands the nature of the issue being discussed (for example, reason for discussion, process to be followed, opportunities for public input, timeline for decision). - Keep discussion focused on the issue at hand. - Endeavor to rearrange the agenda so that items with fewer public speakers will be heard before items with more public speakers. - Generally, an applicant should only be allotted 15 minutes for its presentation.
+- Ensure that the public understands the nature of the issue being discussed (for example, reason for discussion, process to be followed, opportunities for public input, timeline for decision). - Keep discussion focused on the issue at hand. - Endeavor to rearrange the agenda so that items with fewer public speakers will be heard before items with more public speakers. - Generally, for Planning Commission Meetings, an applicant should only be allotted 10 minutes for their presentation.
+Other Commissions may have specific time requirements for presentations, as determined by the Chair.
 All other speakers shall have a maximum of three minutes.
-Speakers shall not be allowed to "give" their three minutes to another speaker. - Solicit opinions from advisory body members before offering the opinion of the chair.
+Speakers shall not be allowed to "give" their three minutes to another speaker. - Solicit opinions from Members before offering the opinion of the Chair.
 Encourage evaluation of new, tentative, or incomplete ideas.
-Discourage overly dominant advisory body members from having disproportionate control over the discussion. - Protect advisory body members, staff, the applicant, and the public from personal attacks. - Provide structure for addressing complicated issues. - For major items, delay analysis and action until the full range of alternatives is on the table. - Attempt to reach decisions expeditiously on action items.
-At those times when action would be premature, guide discussion toward a timeline or framework for responsible action.
+Discourage overly dominant Members from having disproportionate control over the discussion. - Protect Members, staff, the applicant, and the public from personal attacks. - Provide structure for addressing complicated issues. - For major items, delay analysis and action until the full range of alternatives is on the table. - Attempt to reach decisions expeditiously on action items.
+At those times when an action would be premature, guide discussion toward a timeline or framework for responsible action.